Constructing group actions on quasi-trees and applications to mapping class groups: The projection complex

-On the other hand, the cardinality of $\bY_{K}(X,Z)$ gives no lower bound on $d(X,Z)$.
-For example, it is possible that $\bY_{K}(Y_1, Z) = \emptyset$ and the distance from $X$ to $Z$ is two (even though $k$ is large).
+By contrast to Proposition \ref{connected}, the cardinality of $\bY_{K}(X,Z)$ gives no lower bound on $d(X,Z)$.
+For example, it is possible that $\bY_{K}(Y_1, Z) = \emptyset$ and therefore the distance from $X$ to $Z$ is two (even though $k$ is large).
 This highlights a key difficulty in the paper.
 From the viewpoint of $X$, there appear to be many projections larger than the $K$-threshold between $Y_1$ and $Z$.
 However, from the viewpoint of $Y_1$ there are no large projections between $Y_1$ and $Z$.